 How To Set Up a Facebook Fundraiser Benefiting the USO

-- Get started by using this quick link to create a Facebook Fundraiser for the USO.
+- Log in to create a Facebook Fundraiser for the USO.

 - Enter how much money you would like to raise and the date you’d like your fundraiser to end.

-- Complete the last few steps, and just like that, you are an official Force Behind the Forces®, ready to raise charitable donations for a great cause.
+- Complete the last few steps and just like that, you are ready to raise charitable donations for a great cause.

 Spread the Word About Your Facebook Fundraiser

 Help spread the word about your fundraiser!
 When sharing your Facebook Fundraiser, you can also share why you support the USO on social media with a personal story.
 Here are a few ideas of what to share with your friends and family:

 - Why is the USO important to you?

 - What does it mean to have your friends and family support your fundraiser and our men and women in uniform?